angelosalatino/cso-classifier/README.md

 Here we list the available releases for the CSO Classifier.
 These releases are available for download both from [Github](https://github.com/angelosalatino/cso-classifier/releases) and [Zenodo](10.5281/zenodo.2660819).

+### v2.3.2

+Version alignement with Pypi.
+Similar to version 2.3.1.

 ### v2.3.1

 Bug Fix.
 Added some exception handles.
+**Notice:** *Please note that during the uplaod of this version on Pypi (python index), we encountered some issues.
+We can't guarantee this version will work properly.
+To this end, we created a new release: v2.3.2.
+Use this one, please.
+Apologies for any inconvenience.*

 ### v2.3
 This new release, contains a bug fix and the latest version of the CSO ontology.